MicrosoftDocs/bot-docs/articles/dotnet/formflow-json-schema.md

 ROBOTS: Index, Follow
 ---

-# Define a form using JSON schema
+# Define a form using a JSON schema and FormFlow

 If you use a [C# class](~/dotnet/formflow.md#create-class) to define the form when you create a bot with FormFlow,